albertstarfield/project-zephyrine/README.md

     *The script will automatically fetch Ada Web Server (AWS) packages via Alire, install the Deno Playwright Chromium binaries, and start the local API listener on port `11420`.*

 ## Warning
-> A Warning to Adelaide Lite Users newcomers
+> A Warning to Adelaide Lite users newcomers
 >
 > **(Please Read Carefully)**
 >
 > This is a highly experimental platform combining efficient software paradigms with generative AI.
-It is **NOT** a plug-and-play ChatGPT clone.
+It is **NOT** a plug-and-play ChatGPT nor an Agents clone.
 The system expects you to actively monitor CPU bounds, configure ELP priority schedulers, and manage the SQLite knowledge graph.
 >
-> If you are expecting a system that sacrifices reliability for instant "magic" answers, **Look somewhere else.
+> If you are expecting a system that follows the expectation and status quo of AI in general, This is not it. **Look somewhere else.
 You have been warned.**

+## Development Note
+> 1. For AWS API /v1/completion OpenAI API and Ollama API I/O use pragma profile Jorvik while Watchdog use Ravenscar seperate threading.
+We still use Ada 2012 SPARK 2014.
+Because I am goddamn outdated.
+> 2. For development QC (Not release) we use gnatprove level=4 for detecting potential issues not level=0 nor level=2. to match the Indonesian minimum costumer & consumer responsiveness and reliance expectation.
+> 3. For release builds we use gnatprove level=4 with Pragma profile ada 2012 SPARK 2014 and Pragma profile Jorvik for AWS API /v1/completion and Ollama API I/O. then test crosscompile with target Darwin XNU and Linux arm64 and Linux x86_64, with respective environment variables and toolchains.
+We exclude NT based system due to various of issue for now.

 ---
 <h1 align="center">